 Visit the UK Millionaire Maker page for more information.

-The Ireland Only Raffle is available to all EuroMillions players in Ireland free of charge.
-For each line of EuroMillions numbers purchased, you receive one raffle code for the supplementary draw.
+The Ireland Only Raffle is a supplementary game that everyone in Ireland is automatically entered into at no extra cost.
+For each line of EuroMillions numbers purchased, you receive one raffle code.

 Ten codes are drawn on the night and, should your code match one of the winning combinations exactly, you will win €5,000!